moshesu/ehealth19/RelaxApp/README.md

 # RelaxApp
 TAU e-Health workshop

-RelaxApp is an app that allows users to measure and monitor their stress level using Microsoft Band.
+RelaxApp allows users to measure and monitor their stress level using Microsoft Band.

 ## Product's website